 In colder weather hats, gloves and headbands are definitely worth considering.
 When the weather is colder in the least I would consider getting a pair of Running Gloves, gloves range in their thickness and weight so even if it is just a light weight glove it will help keep your hands warm and more comfortable.
 You don't want to wear too much, especially when racing, as you don't want to end up having to carry anything more than you need to, so again training in the gear you are considering racing in is a great idea.
 Preferably in conditions that the race is likely to be in.

 Running Hats can be quite warm so I would leave the hat for really cold weather, unless you are easily prone to getting cold in which case you may need a hat more often!
 A Running Headband is a great alternative to a hat when it is not quite cold enough for a hat but not quite warm enough to go without!
 For female runners a headband also helps to keep your hair out of your face.
 Another option that is very multipurpose would be a buff - make it into a hat, a headband or a neckwarmer.
 When it's sunny, a Running Cap is well worth considering.

-Calf Sleeves are a great accessory if you are prone to sore or tight calfs, or simply want to give your calfs and shins a bit of protection when racing.
-Compression Gear helps blood flow and keeps your muscles warm, so in colder weather especially these are great.
+Calf sleeves or compression socks are a great accessory if you are prone to sore or tight calfs, or simply want to give your calfs and shins a bit of protection when racing.
+Compression gear helps blood flow and keeps your muscles warm, so in colder weather especially these are great.
 They may just give you that extra bit of confidence to go flat out in your race!